 The National Eating Disorders Association reports that the vast majority of sufferers are young:

-- The peak onset of eating disorders occurs during puberty and the late teen/early adult years, but symptoms can occur as early as kindergarten.
-Forty-two percent of first-, second- and third-grade girls want to be thinner.
+- The peak onset of eating disorders occurs during puberty and the late teen/early adult years, but symptoms can occur as early as kindergarten or as late as middle age or older.
+Forty-two percent of first-, second- and third-grade girls report wanting to be thinner.